lisp-docs/lisp-docs.github.io/docs/control-flows.md

 ### Special parameters

-By default, arguments may be passed to a Python function either by position or explicitly by keyword.
+By default, arguments may be passed to a Common Lisp function either by position or explicitly by keyword.
 For readability and performance, it makes sense to restrict the way arguments can be passed so that a developer need only look at the function definition to determine if items are passed by position, by position or keyword, or by keyword.

 A function definition may look like: